1986 Houston Astros season: MLB All-Star Game at the Astrodome

 The 1986 Major League Baseball All-Star Game was the 57th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 15, 1986, at the Astrodome in Houston, Texas, the home of the Astros.
 The game resulted in the American League defeating the National League 3–2.
 AL starting pitcher and Boston Red Sox ace Roger Clemens, who later pitched for Houston from 2004 to 2006, was named the All-Star Game Most Valuable Player (MVP) Award winner.

 Four Astros were selected to the All-Star Game, including first baseman Glenn Davis, right fielder Kevin Bass, and pitchers Mike Scott and Dave Smith.
 The quartet matched the 1979 squad for most Astros selected to an All-Star Game, and in 1994, five players went to break the club record.
+Both Davis and Bass went hitless in pinch hit appearances.
+Meanwhile, Scott pitched in relief in the seventh inning and fanned his first two hitters swinging, Cal Ripken Jr., and Jesse Barfield, prior to yielding a home run to Frank White.
+Smith did not enter the game.